ravi-del/blah-blah/README_waybill.md

 - - - -

 ### APIs
-All api validate the input as a first step and then proceed further
+All APIs validate the request as a first step and then proceed further.
 #### 1. Create Lot
 This API Creates Waybill Lots.
 The API does the following steps: